Vivian Schiller: Discovery Times Channel

 In 2002, Schiller was hired by The New York Times and Discovery Communications to develop and run a new joint venture network that would later become the Discovery Times Channel (the current-day Investigation Discovery).

 The network commissioned and programmed hundreds of hours of critically acclaimed current affairs and history series and specials including the 10-part series "Off To War” which followed a unit of National Guardsmen from Arkansas during their deployment to Iraq.

-New York Times
+The New York Times

-In 2006, after The New York Times and Discovery Communications joint venture severed, Schiller joined the New York Times full-time to oversee original web video and then served as general manager of NYTimes.com, then the largest newspaper site in the world.
+In 2006, after The New York Times and Discovery Communications joint venture severed, Schiller joined The New York Times full-time to oversee original web video and then served as general manager of NYTimes.com, then the largest newspaper site in the world.
 While at The New York Times, Schiller was instrumental in integrating the newspaper and web newsrooms, including embedding web developers with journalists.
-Under Schiller's watch, the New York Times launched its first mobile presence, Facebook pages and Twitter accounts and grew audiences by double digits.
+Under Schiller's watch, The New York Times launched its first mobile presence, Facebook pages and Twitter accounts and grew audiences by double digits.